gfilippi/qbastrial_ebvdemo/README.md

 chmod +x ./uuu
 ```
 ## disconnect and reboot
-To disconnect the camera please follow the reverse order of operations: **first remove the cable from your pc, then remove the cable from the camera dongle (but leave the dongle inserted).** Last remove the dongle from the camera.
+To disconnect the camera please follow the reverse order of operations:

+- first remove the cable from your pc
+- then remove the cable from the camera dongle (but leave the dongle inserted)
+- Last remove the dongle from the camera

 Once again this is important for maximum ESD protection.

 # setup for demo installation
 For the demo installation both the camera and the pc are set for DHCP and you must connect the switch to a router connected to the internet.
 We will connect to the camera and fetch configuration from there.